Restaurant Fees: Navigating Thin Margins, Food Costs & Labor Challenges

 restaurant sales

 Restaurants are very profitable and scalable businesses to own and operate in the hands of the right leadership and tech-savvy individuals.
 I am personally surrounded by some of the most successful individuals owning restaurants with success beyond my imagination, some averaging over $550,000 a month in top-line revenue, not at once location but across a portfolio of locations in different geographical regions.
 So that begs the question; why are some wildly successful and some consistently struggling with “thin margins”, labor challenges, and high food costs?
-These successful restaurant brands, I have yet to hear them complain that they have thin margins, of course, they too, have had to deal with increased food cost but they are able to absorb the fluctuation and still remain very profitable due to high top line revenue.
+These successful restaurant brands, I have yet to hear them complain that they have thin margins, of course, they too, have had to deal with increased food costs but they can absorb the fluctuation and remain very profitable due to high top-line revenue.

 The solution to this crisis rests in the development of a dual-pronged business strategy.
-A solid Customer Acquisition Strategy and a Customer Retention Strategy.
+A solid customer acquisition strategy and a customer retention strategy.
 All businesses have either a Customer Acquisition or a Customer Retention challenge.
-For some businesses, it is easier to acquire new customers but difficult to retain them, case and point, the restaurant industry, restaurants are able to get new customers, but lose 70% of their customers after just one visit.
-Other businesses, it is very difficult to acquire a customer, but their retention is impeccable, customers are retained for several years, take for example a tech company – difficult to acquire a customer, but once onboarded, retention is generally 3 to 7 years.
-Customer acquisition is always the most difficult in comparison to customer retention, simply because, it is difficult to change the prospect’s behavior and it is easier to keep an existing customer happy and give them no reason to go elsewhere.
+For some businesses, it is easier to acquire new customers but difficult to retain them, case in point: in the restaurant industry, restaurants can get new customers but lose 70% of their customers after just one visit.
+In other businesses, it is very difficult to acquire a customer, but their retention is impeccable, customers are retained for several years, for example, in a tech company – it is difficult to acquire a customer, but once onboarded, retention is generally 3 to 7 years.
+Customer acquisition is always the most difficult in comparison to customer retention, simply because it is difficult to change the prospect’s behavior, and it is easier to keep an existing customer happy and give them no reason to go elsewhere.

 However, the true game-changing opportunity in the restaurant industry lies in the second component – a solid, automated, and personalized Customer Retention Strategy.
 Astonishingly, less than 1% of restaurants employ such a strategy, leaving a significant void in an essential business aspect.
 How can a business operate, let alone thrive, on just 30% of its customers?
 It cannot, hence the rise of tip rates to 25%, the addition of a 4% surcharge for credit card use, and 4 or 5% fees to cover the basic business expenses.
 The lack of a business owner’s ability to increase top-line revenue is forcing additional surcharges until it becomes unsustainable and goes out of business because it can no longer compete.
 This emphasizes on the importance of a solid customer retention strategy, a business owner cannot indefinitely be in a hamster wheel of customer acquisition, it is unsustainable.